Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 Example::

+    # defaults to True if not deterministic (which is False by default)
+    trainer = Trainer()

-    # default used by the Trainer
+    # you can overwrite the value
     trainer = Trainer(benchmark=False)

 deterministic